-Banks are expected to continually assess, manage and mitigate their portfolio-level exposure to material E&S risks, by using science-based, forward-looking scenario analysis and stress-testing over the short- (1 to 5 years) medium- (5 to 10 years) and the long-term (10 to 30 years).
+Insurers are expected to continuously assess and manage their exposure to material E&S risks, by using science-based forward-looking scenario analysis and stress-testing, over both the short- (1 to 5 years) medium- (5 to 10 years) and the long-term (10 to 30 years).

-Assessment result Related findings (for each C / E / S) Fully met Banks are expected or required to assess and mitigate their portfolio-level exposure to material E&amp;S risks, and there is an explicit mention of science-based forward-looking scenario analysis and/or stress-testing.
-The regulations or guidelines also mention the need to use a range of scenarios reflecting various potential outcomes, over both the short- and the long-term.
-C: climate related scenarios (or combined with E) E: nature, forests, biodiversity, water or ecosystems scenarios (or combined with C) Partially met Banks are expected or required to assess and mitigate their portfolio-level exposure to material E&amp;S risks and there is an explicit mention of forward-looking scenario analysis and/or stress-testing, but the need to use a range of scenarios reflecting various potential outcomes or the need for it be science-based is not mentioned.
-Banks are expected to continually assess, manage and mitigate their portfolio-level exposure to material E&amp;S risks but only up to a medium-term time frame (up to 10 years).
-There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
-X Not met Banks are expected or required to assess and mitigate their portfolio-level exposure to material E&amp;S risks, but there is no particular mention of scenario analysis or stress-testing.
-There is no such expectation or requirement.
+Assessment result Related findings (for each I / U and then C / E / S) Fully met (I / U): Insurers are expected or required to assess and mitigate their portfolio-level exposure to material E&amp;S risks, and there is an explicit mention of forward-looking scenario analysis and/or stress-testing.
+The regulations or guidelines also mention the need to use a range of scenarios reflecting various potential outcomes over both the short- and the long-term.
+C: climate related scenarios (or combined with E) E: nature, forests, biodiversity, water or ecosystems scenarios (or combined with C) Partially met (I / U): Insurers are expected or required to assess and mitigate their portfolio-level exposure to material E&amp;S risks and there is an explicit mention of forward-looking scenario analysis and/or stress-testing, but the need to use a range of scenarios reflecting various potential outcomes for both the short- and the long-term, outcomes or the need for it be science-based, is not mentioned.
+(I / U): Insurers are expected to continually assess, manage and mitigate their exposure to material E&amp;S risks but only up to a medium-term time frame (up to 10 years).
+(I / U): There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
+Not met (I / U): Insurers are expected or required to assess and mitigate their portfolio-level exposure to material E&amp;S risks, but there is no particular mention of scenario analysis or stress-testing.
+(I / U): There is no such expectation or requirement.